richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 A new generation of digital natives have been brought up by the new interactive normalcy to live, work, and create abstractly through these virtual media.
 Machine learning and script definition of software are assisting to fill in the gaps of the executable details of our creative process.
 The executable interface is now rapidly evolving.
 It is accessible for designers to “code” problems at the highest levels of abstraction through gesture and real-time feedback, all while designers observe the instantaneous impact of their digital interaction on the built environment.49[1-2]

+However, even though the more geometrically “simple” in design and process are easier to calculate through computational design, why do we see this technology being so often only used and advertised in the most abstract or biomorphic of projects?
+It is certainly refreshing to see these tools used as an enabler or inspiration for complex and new ways of design thinking.
+However, we must also take advantage of the day-to-day problem-solving capabilities and practical use of such computation engines.[1-2]

+We describe, perhaps in a negative tone, the common perceptions and prevailing uses of Grasshopper and other parametric engines to hopefully draw the reader’s attention to a new platform of thinking about computational design and technology in landscape architecture.
+Software, such as Grasshopper or Dynamo, must be recognized as problem-solving tools and engines of creativity.
+These tools are not simply engines of graphic communication that perhaps a new generation of design professionals may have mistakenly interpreted and represented as a means to an end in itself.
+Rather, parametric tools, such as Grasshopper, are practical instruments with the potential to address problems and find solutions while unleashing a vast source of creativity.
+For example, graduate students used:[1-2]

 #### python